-Make sure that the O-ring is properly seated.
+Make sure that the O-ring is properly seated

-Install the engine oil strainer, compression spring, O-ring and the engine oil drain bolt, and then tighten it to the specified torque.
-NOTICE: Before installing the engine oil drain bolt, do not forget to install the O-ring, compression spring, and oil strainer in position.
+8. Install the engine oil strainer, compression spring, new O-ring and engine oil drain bolt, and then tighten the drain bolt to the specified torque.
+NOTICE: Before installing the engine oil drain bolt, do not forget to install the Oring, compression spring, and oil strainer in position.
 [ECA10422]